gluppler/S-NES-BOY/docs/README.md

 This knowledge base follows these principles:

 - **Hardware-first**: No abstractions until justified
-- **Assembly-aware**: C is treated as a convenience layer, not the truth
+- **Assembly-aware**: Assembly language is the foundation; higher-level languages are convenience layers
 - **Deterministic**: Cycle counts, registers, memory maps matter
 - **Cross-linked**: Concepts reference each other, not isolated chapters
 - **Cheatsheet-driven**: Fast recall is a first-class feature
+- **Multi-system**: Unified approach to NES, SNES, and Famicom development

 ## Getting Started

+### For NES Development

 1. **Start with Fundamentals**: Read sections 1.1–1.5 to establish correct mental models
-2. **Move to Advanced Fundamentals**: Read sections 2.1–2.5 to understand timing and constraints
+2. **Move to Advanced Fundamentals**: Read sections 2.1–2.7 to understand timing, constraints, and graphics
 3. **Learn Core Concepts**: Read sections 3.1–3.5 to understand system interactions
-4. **Use Cheatsheets**: Keep sections 4.1–4.5 open while coding
+4. **Use Cheatsheets**: Keep sections 4.1–4.6 open while coding
 5. **Apply Patterns**: Reference sections 5.1–5.5 when implementing features
 6. **Set Up Tooling**: Follow section 6.1 to set up your development environment
 7. **Test on Hardware**: Read section 7 before finalizing your game

+### For SNES Development

+SNES documentation is currently being expanded.
+Start with NES fundamentals as they provide the foundation for understanding SNES architecture.
+The 6502 CPU fundamentals apply to the SNES's 65816 CPU (backward compatible mode).

+### For Famicom Development

+Famicom development follows NES patterns with additional considerations for Japanese hardware features.
+See NES documentation as the primary reference.

 ## Target Audience

 - **Technically competent**: Assumes programming knowledge
-- **New to NES**: No NES-specific intuition required
+- **New to retro systems**: No system-specific intuition required
-- **6502 literate**: Basic assembly understanding helpful but not required
+- **6502/65816 literate**: Basic assembly understanding helpful but not required
+- **Hardware enthusiasts**: Interest in understanding how these systems work

 ## Non-Goals